aleksei-berezkin/typique/README.md

 ## Array notation

-Supports defining multiple css-vars or classnames in one expression.
+Allows defining multiple related CSS variables or class names in a single expression.

-For css-vars, make sure to have `as const` after the array initializer, otherwise TypeScript will infer the type as `string[]`:
+For CSS variables, make sure to add `as const` after the array initializer; otherwise, TypeScript will infer the type as `string[]`:

 ```ts
 const [xVar, yVar] = ['--x', '--y'] as const satisfies Var
 ```

-For styles, it's possible to reference classnames from left-hand-side with `$0`,`$1`, `$2`, etc references:
+For styles, it’s possible to reference class names from the left-hand side using `$0`, `$1`, `$2`, and so on:

 ```ts
 const [rootClass, largeClass, boldClass, smallClass] =